blacknon/lssh/provider/README.md

 - environments where shell login is possible but mount or SFTP is not

 Its primary role is to describe capabilities and the connection path, not to rediscover inventory.

+In practice, a connecter provider may still depend on metadata originally produced by `inventory`.
+That dependency is acceptable as long as:

+- the inventory-side metadata contract is explicit
+- the connecter-side behavior remains capability-oriented
+- the provider does not blur discovery and transport into undocumented side effects

 ### Secret Provider Boundary